 PGP Key Fingerprint: 869CD17E

 Users log into Comfy by providing an email address associated with their office or organization, such as "[email protected]".
-In this case, the email domain, "example.com", determines which of the three login methods will be used to authenticate new users; this is configured per-domain in consultation with the client.
+In this case, the email domain, "example.com", determines which of the four login methods will be used to authenticate new users; this is configured per-domain in consultation with the client.

 Once logged into Comfy, authorization to access and control different building areas is provided through the use of Spaces.
 A space is a set of locations (VAV zones) which are associated with one or more email domains; users in the Comfy interface will have access to any location associated with a space containing their email domain.